TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Proof of Proposition 1 and its Generalization

 \paragraph{Proposition 1:} if $|mO|\ge N$, $|\mA|\ge N$ and $\forall i\in [\![1,N]\!], \mA_i=\mA, \mathcal{O}_i=\mO$ and $\forall (i,j)\in [\![1,N]\!]^2$ s.t $i<j$, we force $a_i\ne a_j$ and $o_i\ne o_j$, thus the number of unique prompts generated by the template is $\frac{|\mO|!|\mA|!}{\left(|\mO|-N\right)!\left(|\mA|-N\right)!}$

-\begin{proof} Without attribute, each prompt contains $N$ objects that should be different thus the number of unique possible prompt is the number of (arrangements) $N$-permutations of $|\mO|$ thus $\frac{|\mO|!}{\left(|\mO|-N\right)!}$.
-Similarly if one considers the attributes only that must be different at each position $i$ we have $N$-permutations of $|\mA|$.
-Finally, since both are independent the final number of unique prompts generated by the template is the product of both. \end{proof}
+\begin{proof} Without attribute, each prompt contains $N$ objects that should be different; thus the number of unique possible prompts is the number of (arrangements) $N$-permutations of $|\mO|$ thus $\frac{|\mO|!}{\left(|\mO|-N\right)!}$.
+Similarly, if one considers the attributes only that must be different at each position $i$, we have $N$-permutations of $|\mA|$.
+Finally, since both are independent, the final number of unique prompts generated by the template is the product of both. \end{proof}

 We can consider a generalization where the sets are different at each position, that is we remove the conditions $a_i\ne a_j$ and $o_i\ne o_j$ from proposition 1.
-For example, such template could be defined to have a vehicle at first position, a fruit at the second position and an animal at the third one.
-The intersection of the sets at each position may also be non-empty, for example the vehicle may be $\{blue, red, green, black, yellow, white\}$, the fruit $\{red, green, yellow\}$ and the animal $\{green, black, yellow, white\}$.
-Similarly, the attributes can be repeated in the prompt \textit{e.g} if one wants ``a yellow car and a red apple and a red elephant''.
+For example, such a template could be defined to have a vehicle at the first position, a fruit at the second position, and an animal at the third one.
+The intersection of the sets at each position may also be non-empty, for example, the vehicle may be $\{blue, red, green, black, yellow, white\}$, the fruit $\{red, green, yellow\}$, and the animal $\{green, black, yellow, white\}$.
+Similarly, the attributes can be repeated in the prompt \textit{e.g.} if one wants ``a yellow car and a red apple and a red elephant''.

 \paragraph{Proposition 2:} if $\forall i \in [\![1,N]\!]$, $|\mO_i|\ge N$, $|\mA_i|\ge N$ thus the number of unique prompts generated by the template is $\prod_{i=1}^N |\mA_i|.|\mO_i|$.
-Hence, if $\forall i\in [\![1,N]\!], \mA_i=\mA, \mO_i=\mO$ thus the number of unique prompts generated by the template is $(|\mO|.|\mA|)^N$
+Hence, if $\forall i\in [\![1,N]\!], \mA_i=\mA, \mO_i=\mO$, thus the number of unique prompts generated by the template is $(|\mO|.|\mA|)^N$

 \begin{proof} At any position $i$ any all the attributes $a_i\in\mA_i$ can be associated with the object $o_i\in\mO_i$ thus it gives $|\mA_i|.|\mO_i|$ possibilities.
-Since the repetition are allowed, we have a structure of arborescence (rooted tree), thus the total number of prompts is the product at any position, thus $\prod_{i=1}^N |\mA_i|.|\mO_i|$. \end{proof}
+Since repetitions are allowed, we have a structure of arborescence (rooted tree), thus the total number of prompts is the product at any position, thus $\prod_{i=1}^N |\mA_i|.|\mO_i|$. \end{proof}